Collaborative contracts explained

-Suppliers find collaborative contracts attractive as they give them access to a large number of reliable government customers.
+The supplier of a collaborative collaborative contract benefits from the access to a large number of reliable government customers.

-Schools can join collaborative contracts and benefit from the buying power of the government’s collective spending.
+Schools who join a collaborative contract benefit from the buying power of the government’s collective spending.

-- Money is saved by schools as suppliers offer their best prices.
+- Money is saved by schools because suppliers offer their best prices.

-- Time is saved by schools as there is no need to develop or negotiate the contracts in-house.
+- Time is saved by schools because there is no need to develop or negotiate the contracts in house.

-- Risk is reduced for schools as the terms of collaborative contracts are preferential and standard for government agencies.
+- Risk is reduced for schools because the terms of collaborative contracts are preferential and standard for government agencies.
 Each contract has gone through extensive reviews.

-There are two types of collaborative contracts often joined by schools:
+There are 2 types of collaborative contracts often joined by schools:

 - Schools often receive less value from a commercial contract than they would from joining a collaborative contract.

-- Commercial contract terms are typically in favour of the supplier.
+- The terms of a commercial contract are typically in favour of the supplier.

-Many schools are already taking advantage of AoG contracts.
-On 1 March 2021, 788 schools had signed up for the AoG office supplies contract and 771 schools had signed up for the AoG print technology and associated services (PTAS) contract.
+Many schools are taking advantage of AoG contracts.
+In October 2023, 1,110 schools had signed up for the AoG office supplies contract and 1,261 schools had signed up for the AoG print technology and associated services contract.

-Craig from Wellington East Girls' College says that "At first it can be daunting, but once you've joined one, you are essentially replicating the same process".
+Craig McWilliam from Wellington East Girls' College said that "At first it can be daunting, but once you've joined one, you are essentially replicating the same process".

 I think it’s also easy once you’ve done one all-of-government contract.
 So if you haven’t done one before it’s a little bit daunting there’s some big paper work to go and sign and look through, but once you’ve figured that out joining up to other contracts is essentially the same process.
 And so replicating that has worked really well across the schools.

-Syndicated contracts are led by a single government agency, such as NZ Police, or NZ Post.
+Syndicated contracts are led by a single government agency, such as NZ Police or the Ministry of Justice.